 Understanding the virtual car-buying process ahead of time can help you score a great deal and make the whole experience a positive one.
 Here are the basics you should know.

-Set a budget.
 Before you start looking at cars, it helps to get a rough idea of what your monthly payments will be.
-Use our car affordability calculator to factor in car-related expenses as you plan a budget during your car-buying process, including:
+Use our car affordability calculator to plan a budget during your car-buying process.
+Consider associated costs, including:

 - down payment